-You may want to consider nipple reconstruction, too.
+You may want to think about nipple reconstruction, too.
 Usually, the nipple and areola (the dark area around the nipple) are removed during the mastectomy to lower the chance of cancer returning.

 Nipple reconstruction is typically an outpatient procedure done with local anesthesia.
-You may have it after breast reconstruction is complete.
+You may have it after breast reconstruction.
 This allows the new tissue to heal and settle into place.
-Minor adjustments in size and position of the breast can be carried out when the nipple and areola are rebuilt.
+Your doctor can make small changes in size and position of the breast when the nipple and areola are rebuilt.

-Surgeons can make a nipple from tissue taken from the back or abdominal flap.
+Surgeons can make a nipple out of tissue taken from the back or abdominal flap.
 It’s then tattooed to resemble the color of a nipple.

-In rare cases, the nipple from the original breast can be reattached, but only if the surgeon is convinced the tissue is cancer-free.
-Because of a lack of nerve connections, the nipple will not rise or flatten in response to touch or temperature.
+In rare cases, the nipple from the original breast can be reattached, but only if the surgeon is convinced that the tissue is cancer-free.
+Because of a lack of nerve connections, the nipple won’t rise or flatten in response to touch or temperature.